Creating a PHPUnit Test Case

 This procedure describes how to create a PHP Unit test case.

-check the functionality of your code.
+the functionality of your code.

 You must first create a file containing a class with functions which